Amasirat/Obsidian/Enneagrams.md

 * They are slow to act towards their creative pursuits and procrastinate a lot.
 * Way more withdrawn, private and less concerned with public opinion.
 * If they are too isolated, they can lose touch with reality or develop nihilistic points of view.
 ## (Dis)integration movements

-Integration: Moves towards type one
+Integration: Moves towards 1
-Disintegration: Moves towards type two
+Disintegration: Moves towards 2
 ### Integration

-* transcend their narsissistic emotions and work proactively to create a stable environment for themselves and others
+* Transcend their narsissistic emotions and work proactively to create a stable environment for themselves and others
 * They finally stop that endless search for themselves and have the self-esteem to foster healthy relationships.
 * More pragmatic and productive.
 ### Disintegration

-* Foster unhealthy relationships with romantic partners
+* Foster unhealthy relationships with romantic partners.
-* overly antagonistic with those responsible for their lack of security or indapendance.
+* Overly antagonistic with those responsible for their lack of security or indapendance.
 * When they struggle getting by on their own, they project that failure onto others.

 ## Instinctual Variants